-We engage in innovative research projects, establish collaborative partnerships with both industry and higher education institutions, and we provide targeted internal continuing professional development to all staff members.
-In our COP/2018, we take the opportunity to report on initiatives taken and achievements attained and we present selected architectural projects that add documented value and positive change to people, places, and communities.
+collaborative partnerships with both industry and higher Construction.

+education institutions, and we provide targeted internal continuing professional development to all staff members.

+In our COP 2020, we take the opportunity to report on initiatives taken and achievements attained and we presentselected architectural projects that add documented value and positive change to people, places, and communities.

-In acknowledgement of the substantial influence and responsibility of the building industry, Schmidt Hammer Lassen have signed the Nordic Built Charter as well as The Charter of the Danish Association for Responsible Construction.
+In acknowledgement of the substantial influence and responsibility of the building industry, Schmidt Hammer Lassen have signed the Nordic Built Charter as well as We engage in innovative research projects, establish The Charter of the Danish Association for Responsible